Contact Us

 Events range from PT lead HIIT classes to Bootcamps and add a totally new dimension to group fitness combining the outdoor gym equipment with battle ropes or resistance bands and some mat activity.

-At Fresh Air Fitness, we hold regular PT lead outdoor gym sessions.
+At Fresh Air Fitness, we often hold PT lead outdoor gym sessions, particularly when a new gym opens.
 Just check out our TwitterFacebook or Instagram where we place regular event updates.

 An outdoor gym is a focal point for communities and also families to come together.
+They often attract a wide range of ages and abilities, creating a welcoming, community-focused environment.
 Community activities help to create a support network and build bonds and relationships.

 "It's brought us closer as a family, we come up here together, we chat and we workout in our own local park which is superb!"
 Hannah, local resident, Windlesham.